-Every new creative experiences that familiar wall that sometimes keeps them from moving forward with a project – coming up with a decent quote for the client.
+Every new creative professional experiences a familiar wall that can keep them from moving forward with a project—coming up with a decent quote for their client.
 And it’s not just in terms of money; this also includes the amount of time that it will take to complete the project, something that a lot of freelance creatives hesitate about.

-But you know what?
-That’s okay.
-It’s normal.
-Everybody who’s just starting out has encountered this stumbling block every so often.
-All it takes is a little trial and error to find that sweet spot where both you and your clients are happy with the quote.
+Everybody who’s just starting out has encountered this stumbling block at least once.
+All it takes is a little trial and error to find that sweet spot where both you and your clients are happy with your quote.

 You can’t just pluck a random amount or timeframe out of thin air.
 There are three major things to consider every time you try to prepare a quote for your client, both in terms of cost and time.

 You can’t always think about hooking the client by dropping your prices.
 You can’t smile and think that a huge discount is okay, since you’re just starting out.
 Remember that the amount of hours and effort that you put into the project will be the same regardless of the price.
 With that being said, do you think it’s fair for you to go all out and be paid only a fraction of what should cover all that hard work?

 Think about the costs that come with the project—the materials you’ll be using, your chosen tools, as well as any other costs that you might incur while working on the project.
 Consider all these when you work on your quote so that you can at least make sure you won’t be left spending more on the project than what you’re earning.

 Of course, you can’t just think about your own time, effort, and resources—you have to think about your clients as well.
 Think about what kind of service your client is asking for and what kind of results they’re expecting.

 Also, will you consider some tools and resources as “shared” among different clients?
 If that’s the case, it would be unfair for your client to add the whole amount onto your quote.
 After all, why should they pay for something that you will also be using to serve your other customers?